Affiliate links on Android Authority may earn us a commission. Learn more.

-This is a high-end unit that’s also the most expensive one on this list.
-It’s equipped with a 7-inch capacitive display that has a resolution of 800 x 480 pixels.
-It has the map of the US, Canada, and Puerto Rico on board provided by HERE along with 7.9 million points of interest.
-It is compatible with both Android Auto and Apple Car Play.
+This is another high-end unit that is similar to the Kenwood option above, but it’s equipped with a 7-inch capacitive display that has a resolution of 800 x 480 pixels.
+It has the map of the US, Canada, and Puerto Rico on board provided by HERE along with 12.4 million points of interest.
+It is compatible with both Android Auto Wireless and Apple Car Play.

 Pioneer’s device supports Bluetooth connectivity as well as SiriusXM Satellite Radio and has 16GB of storage.
 It also offers a bunch of different customization options, as it allows you to choose from five display colors, 112 key colors, and more.
-As already mentioned, the AVIC-8201NEX is quite expensive and will set you back around $700 on Amazon.
+As already mentioned, the AVIC-W8500NEX is quite expensive and will set you back around $1200 on Amazon.